Photovoltaic system: Standardization

 Increasing use of photovoltaic systems and integration of photovoltaic power into existing structures and techniques of supply and distribution increases the need for general standards and definitions for photovoltaic components and systems.
 The standards are compiled at the International Electrotechnical Commission (IEC) and apply to efficiency, durability and safety of cells, modules, simulation programs, plug connectors and cables, mounting systems, overall efficiency of inverters etc.

 National regulations

 United Kingdom

 In the UK, PV installations are generally considered permitted development and do not require planning permission.
 If the property is listed or in a designated area (National Park, Area of Outstanding Natural Beauty, Site of Special Scientific Interest or Norfolk Broads) then planning permission is required.

+UK Solar PV installations are also subject to control under the Building Regulations 2010.
+Buildings regulation approval is therefore necessary for both domestic and commercial solar PV rootop installations to ensure that they meet the required safety standards.
+This includes ensuring that the roof can support the weight of the solar panels, that the electrical connections are safe, and that there are no fire risks.

 United States

 In the United States, article 690 of the National Electric Code provides general guidelines for the installation of photovoltaic systems; these may be superseded by local laws and regulations.
 Often a permit is required necessitating plan submissions and structural calculations before work may begin.
 Additionally, many locales require the work to be performed under the guidance of a licensed electrician.

 The Authority Having Jurisdiction (AHJ) will review designs and issue permits, before construction can lawfully begin.
 Electrical installation practices must comply with standards set forth within the National Electrical Code (NEC) and be inspected by the AHJ to ensure compliance with building code, electrical code, and fire safety code.
 Jurisdictions may require that equipment has been tested, certified, listed, and labeled by at least one of the Nationally Recognized Testing Laboratories (NRTL).
 Many localities require a permit to install a photovoltaic system.
 A grid-tied system normally requires a licensed electrician to connect between the system and the grid-connected wiring of the building.
 Installers who meet these qualifications are located in almost every state.
 Several states prohibit homeowners' associations from restricting solar devices.